 Your wealth management advisor is another good source to check with before making any risky financial decisions.

 Try to avoid falling for offers based on secret or insider information that others can’t access.
 Even if this information isn’t false, acting on it could be illegal.

 It’s crucial to stay informed and alert when dealing with any aspect of your finances.

-As you move through the complicated and sometimes confusing world of investing and personal finance, keeping these common warning signs in mind can help you avoid the schemes of cheaters and crooks.
+As you move through the complicated and sometimes confusing world of personal finance, keeping these common warning signs in mind can help you avoid the schemes of cheaters and crooks.

 At Minster Bank, we take protecting your identity and personal information seriously.
 Learn more about how you can defend yourself from scams and identity theft here.

 Another way to protect yourself from identity theft is by shredding confidential documents you no longer need — safely.
 Throughout the year, Minster Bank hosts community shred events at our locations throughout the west-central Ohio and Dayton region.

 This blog was originally published by Minster Bank in November 2019 and has been updated in July 2023.
 Includes copyrighted material of IMakeNews, Inc. and its suppliers.